 NIH-funded Summer Research Experience in Environmental Health (SREEH)

-The Yale SREEH Program brings a group of students enrolled in Connecticut universities to Yale for eight weeks.
+The Yale SREEH Program brings a group of 10 selected students to Yale for eight weeks.
 The experience is meant to motivate and prepare a diverse group of undergraduate students enrolled in Connecticut colleges and universities to pursue higher education and careers on the leading edge of environmental health sciences by introducing them to five major emerging topics and research tools:

 - Climate and energy